EsbenGammelgaard/KNN/README.md

 | 2000         |  5.25 |  5.33 |  5.73 |   5.91 |   5.70 |
 | 3000         | 11.12 |  9.81 | 10.18 |   9.96 |   9.93 |
 | 4000         | 25.85 | 24.51 | 26.23 |  25.62 |  23.45 |
-### RStudio Results Conclusions
-From the table above the trend seems to be that the larger amount of observations used the higher the accuracy can be achieved.
-Furthermore it can be seen that for all the included amounts of observations the best accuracy is achieved by using smaller K-values in the 1 to 3 area.

 ## Python Results
 #### Accuracy